cburgmer/json-path-comparison/proposals/Proposal_A/README.md

   grouping and avoids complex precedence tables.
 Maybe we can reduce user errors by making some of the groups explicit via enforcing brackets.

-- No support for integers with leading zeros
+- No support for integers with leading zeros.

   *Motivation*: No consistency in implementations on where octal numerals are (not) supported.